 #2 – Siam Park – Awesome place to visit in Tenerife with kids!

 Why it’s so awesome: This park has an amazing collection of water slides suitable for all levels.
 There are family-friendly slides for younger kids as well as a collection of slides for adrenalin seekers.
 There are also other attractions at the park such as a children’s play area called the Lost City, a wave pool, Thai restaurants, and a Thai floating market.
+There are loads of epic Tenerife Airbnbs around this area too!

 What to do there: You could spend all day at this park and if you have kids then you probably will!
 Go on the slides and scream your way down the winding tunnels, wander through the floating market, and take surfing lessons in the wave pool.
 And when you get hungry, try out one of the Thai restaurants for an appropriately themed meal.